JacobReynolds/the-hallway/docs/theia/index.md

 ## Setting Sail

 I deployed this on AWS across ~15 regions and let it run for 3 months or so.
-Unfortunately work got busy and I didn't have time to invest into the project and decide to shut it off to save my cloud computing bill :/.
+Unfortunately work got busy and I didn't have time to invest into the project and decided to shut it off to save my cloud computing bill :/.
 I still think this would be an awesome project, however the people over at Greynoise are doing a killer job, so it'd be extremely tough competition.

 As always, another anticlimactic ending for ya, but theia was too cool of a name not to write about.